 - Report at least annually to the school board on the progress of the 2018 Bond Program.

 - Provide recommendations for the use of bond funds in accordance with state law and the language in the voter-approved ballot title.

 Who is CBOC?

-- Adriana Miranda – Co-chair of the Boundary Review Task Force
+- Adriana Miranda – Boundary Review Task Force Co-chair

 - Chelsea Anderson – Fiscal Analyst, Oregon Health Authority

 - Chuck Woodard – Senior Construction Project Manager

 - Debbie Gregg – Budget Manager, Marion County